fadimashan85/FinTax/README.md

-A application that provides tax calculation, and a series of other functions, meant to help the user navigate through the sweedish tax system.
+A application that provides tax calculation, and a series of other functions, meant to help the user navigate through the Swedish tax system.